-All UD games are played on PC for cost and accessibility reasons.
+All games in the UD are played on a PC for cost and accessibility reasons.
 If you have the original console (and the correct version of the game) and you have the ability to capture your gameplay, you can play on the original console.

 For emulators, it is mandatory to only use those explicitly allowed in the detailed rules for each games.

-It is forbidden to use a turbo controller and to make macros.
-The key binding must follow one simple rule: one key per action, one action per key.
-Example: The A button on the NES controller must correspond to a single button on your controller, and this button on your controller must not be associated with any other button on the NES controller.
+It is forbidden to use a turbo controller and make macros.
+Key bindings must follow this simple rule: one key per action, one action per key.
+Example: the A button on the NES controller must correspond to a single key on your controller, and this key on your controller must not be associated with any other key on the NES controller.

-Information is transmitted through this site.
+All the information is transmitted through the website.
 There is also an open Mumble server that all participants are encouraged to join.
-UD is essentially based on its community, so do not hesitate to ask questions, interact on Discord, Mumble, or Twitch chats!
-The visibility of the event is mainly done via twitch, so don't hesitate to stream your progress either!
+The UD is essentially based on its community, do not hesitate to ask questions, interact on Discord, Mumble and Twitch!
+The event gets its visibility from twitch, so don't hesitate to stream your progress as well!

 Code of conduct: